 Realized gains or losses on mortgage-backed security paydowns are recorded as an adjustment to interest income.
-During the fiscal year ended December 31, 2023, the Fund had no realized gains/losses on mortgage-backed securities paydowns.
+During the period from January 1, 2023 to June 30, 2023, the Fund had no realized gains/losses on mortgage-backed securities paydowns.
 The Fund declares and pays monthly dividends from net investment income.
 For purposes of compliance with the 90% distribution threshold for the Fund's tax exemption, gains and losses related to mortgage-backed security paydowns are not included in net investment income.
 See Note 9 for a reconciliation between taxable and book net investment income.